Buddhism and Chinese Thought – “The Most Interesting Intellectual Synthesis in East Asian History”

 Statue of Laozi – Old Anhui Museum, Hefei (China)

 Roth continues: “In my research I have referred to this Daoist breathing practice as ‘inner cultivation’.
 It involves following or guiding the breath while one is in a stable sitting position.
 As one does this, the normal contents of consciousness gradually empty out, and one comes to experience a tranquility that, as one’s practice develops, becomes quite profound.
 Eventually one comes to fully empty out the contents of consciousness until a condition of unity is achieved, which is spoken of with a number of related phrases, such as ‘attaining the One’ and “attaining the empty Way.”
 After this experience, one returns and lives again in the dualistic world in a profoundly transformed fashion, often characterized by an un-self-conscious ability to spontaneously respond to whatever situation one is facing.
 This new mode of being in the world is frequently characterized by the famous phrase from Laozi: ‘doing nothing, yet leaving nothing undone’.
-I argue that there is is concrete evidence that the author of the Zhuangzi was aware of – and likely followed – such an inner cultivation practice.”
+I argue that there is concrete evidence that the author of the Zhuangzi was aware of – and likely followed – such an inner cultivation practice.”

 Evidence for inner cultivation practice in the “Inner Chapters” of the Zhuangzi